Sauteed Green Beans with Garlic

 But if you've bought heirloom green beans they likely will have strings.
 In this case, use a paring knife to snap the end off then pull it back to remove the string.

 Fresh green beans can be steamed, roasted, or sauteed.
-I like sauteeing (or pan frying) green beans as I find when steaming and roasting it's easy to overcook them.
+We like sauteéing (or pan frying) green beans as when steaming and roasting it's easy to overcook them.

-When making sauteed green beans you want a super hot pan.
-This way they'll end up getting blistered in few spots.
+When making sauteéd green beans you want a super hot pan.
+This way they'll end up getting blistered in a few spots.
 Dark blistered spots = lots of flavor!

 Simply heat a pan over high heat then add the green beans and some oil at the same time.
-Cook them for about 5 minutes, tossing the pan a few times.
+Cook them for about 5 minutes, tossing the pan a few times until they're bright green with yummy dark spots.
 That's it!
 In 5 minutes your sauteed string beans will be ready to eat!

 What can I season green beans with?

 These garlic green beans are delicious just as the recipe is written.
-99% of the time I don't change the recipe at all.
-But sometimes I switch things up.
+99% of the time we don't change the recipe at all.
+But sometimes we switch things up.
 Once the green beans are cooked, you can toss them with:

 - A squeeze of lemon juice